Science of Psychotherapy Treatment

 Regular and thorough review of the ever-evolving body of scientific data in the field of psychology can help therapists in both the diagnosis of their patients and designing the most effective treatment methods for their needs.
 For example, it is well established that cognitive behavioral therapy is effective for anxiety disorder such as PTSD.
 However, many therapists do not use this treatment for their patients with this disorder.
 In addition, research has also indicated that the use of Paxil for this condition results in a 25 to 50 percent relapse rate.
 Therapists would do well to heed the scientific data on this condition to provide the most effective treatment in the shortest amount of time.

 Encouraging psychotherapists to consistently use the results of scientific research in their practices is the primary way the psychology professionals hope to expand more predictable treatment outcomes.
 However, this method is likely to require a change in the training of psychotherapists to ensure they keep up with expanding evidence in treatment methods, pharmaceutical use and patient needs.

 As a result in the growth of the psychotherapy field, treatment centers have been growing at an exponential rate.
-An example of a residential treatment center is Bridges To Recovery.
-The forumla is basically uniform across these inpatient treatment centers.
 A beautiful house, professional chef, psychotherapists and a stay of 4-6 weeks at a time.